shiftan/simple_sagemaker/README.md

 # Main features
 1. Except for having an AWS account, no assumptions, AWS pre-configuration nor AWS knowledge is assumed (well, almost :), including
-    - IAM role creation
+    - Jobs IAM role creation, including policies for accesing specific S3 buckets
-    - Building and uploading a docker image to AWS (ECS service)
+    - Building and uploading a customized docker image to AWS (ECS service)
     - Synchronizing local source code / input data to a S3 bucket
     - Downloading the results from S3
 2. Save [up to 90% of the cost](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html) - spot instances are used by default! (see [pricing](https://aws.amazon.com/sagemaker/pricing))
 3. Abstraction of how data is maintianed on AWS (S3 service)
     - No need to mess with S3 paths, the data is automatically
-    - *State* is automaticall maintained between consequetive execution of *jobs* that belongs to the same *task*
+    - State is automaticall maintained between consequetive execution of **jobs** that belongs to the same **task**
-4. A simple way to define how data flows between *tasks* of the same *project*, i.e. how the first *task*'s outputs is used as an input for the second *task*
+4. A simple way to define how data flows between **tasks** of the same **project**, e.g. how the first **task**'s outputs is used as an input for a second **task**
-5. The API is mostly wrapped by a command line interface (named ***ssm***), to make your life even easier
+5. (Almost) no code changes are to youe existing code - the API is mostly wrapped by a command line interface (named ***ssm***) to control the execution (a.k.a implement the **runner**, see below)
+    - In most cases it's only about getting the environment configuration, i.e. input/output/state paths and running parameters
 6. Easily customize the docker image (based on a pre-built one)
 7. The rest of the SageMaker advantages, which  (mostly) behaves "normally" as defined by AWS, e.g.
     - (Amazon SageMaker Developer Guide)[https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html]